 Deep Brain Stimulation

-Our experts use a multidisciplinary approach to patient treatment.
-Our team includes a neurosurgeon, a neurologist, neuropsychologists and rehabilitation medicine and pain specialists who provide comprehensive evaluation and treatment for each patient.
+Like most programs at UAMS, we use a multidisciplinary approach to patient treatment.
+Our fellowship-trained team includes neurosurgeons, neurologists, neuropsychologists and rehabilitation medicine and pain specialists who provide comprehensive evaluation and treatment of each patient.